ZEREX222/HttpWard/docs/configuration/configuration.md

 ## Site files: `sites-enabled/*.yml`

 Each file in `sites-enabled/` describes one site or virtual host.
+For domain-based separation, set `sites_enabled: "./sites-enabled"` in `httpward.yaml` and keep per-domain configs here (for example `sites-enabled/test.local.yml`, `sites-enabled/api.example.com.yml`).
 Site settings can override global listeners, routes, and strategies when needed.

 <a id="siteconfig"></a>